 DROP TEMPORARY TABLE IF EXISTS.
 If

 --log-slave-updateswas also enabled on the slave, such a statement was preceded by a

 USEstatement.
 If the database referred by the

 USEstatement did not exist, the statement failed, and stopped replication.

 Now, when writing

 DROP TEMPORARY TABLE IF EXISTSinto the binary log, no

 USEstatement is written, and the table name in the

-TEMPORARY TABLE statement is a fully qualified table name.
+DROP TEMPORARY TABLEstatement is a fully qualified table name.
 (Bug #16290902)

-References: This bug is a regression of Bug #14188793.
+References: This issue is a regression of: Bug #14188793.

 Within a stored program, comparison of the value of a scalar subquery with an

 A race condition in the thread pool plugin could cause status variables such as

 Within a stored procedure, repeated execution of a prepared